RafiaZeeshan14/OLX-Clone/README.md

 ## Features
 - Replication of the OLX user interface
 - Dummy content to mimic the appearance of a real OLX listings page, search functionality, etc.
-- Responsive design for seamless viewing on various devices
 - Practice project for front-end development skills

 ## Technologies Used